 Exceptions to the cashless system would be the gift shops (many times you can just use a charge card there), the casinos (though you can also charge back to your room a set amount per day) and gratuities for room service, shore excursion drivers and operators.

 If you are sharing your cabin with someone and you will each be paying separately for your onboard charges, you can each use your own credit card.
 This can be handled when you do online check in, sometimes at the port or at Guest Services once onboard.
-You can also pay with cash or travelers check.
+You can also pay with cash.
 You will be given a credit limit and when you reach that limit, you will have to go to Guest Services or the Purser’s desk to apply more money to your account.

 On some cruise lines, you can review your charges on screen on your stateroom TV.
 On others, you will need to go to the Guest Services to get a copy of the bill if you want to review it during the cruise.